 The indoor exhibit gallery at Reptiland houses more than 40 species in specially created natural habitats, perfect for a year-round experience.
 During the warmer months, tortoises and aquatic turtles live in outdoor habitats, and seasonal exhibits make for an even more exciting family destination.Dinosaurs Come to Lifeis an outdoor, animatronic dinosaur adventure, andParakeet Landing offers an immersive experience surrounded by hundreds of colorful birds.

 The average Reptiland visit takes 1.5 to 2.5 hours, but there is no limit to the length of a visit.
 Exhibits are self-guided, and it’s generally best to arrive just before a show.

 Little ones are invited to use their imagination and make new discoveries through hands-on learning at The Children’s Museum.
 The Children’s Museum hosts a variety of camps, clubs and classes for all ages at its Seventh Street location in Bloomsburg.
-It also showcases over 50 hands-on exhibits, games and activities for visitors to explore science, history and the arts.
+It also showcases over 50 hands-on exhibits, games and activities for visitors to explore science, art, history and culture.

 Let your worries fade away at the Art of Floating in Bloomsburg.
 With five individual tanks, the Art of Floating provides a complete period of relaxation without sensory distractions.
 With close to 1,000 pounds of epsom salt mixed into 10 inches of water, your body floats effortlessly and relaxes completely.
 The tanks are a unique environment, completely dark and away from phones, computers, the media, and everyday noise.